 Therapy Program for LGBTQ+ Southeast Asians

-CERI is proud to be expanding services to LGBTQ refugees and immigrants of color, with a focus on the Southeast Asian population.
-The lack of recognition for the very lives, experiences, and needs of this subset has alarming implications that have been ignored for too long.
+CERI is proud to be expanding services to LGBTQ+ refugees and immigrants of color, with a focus on the Southeast Asian community.
+The lack of recognition for the very lives, experiences, and needs of this community subset has alarming implications that have been ignored for too long.

-CERI is now offering counseling and social services—at no cost—to the LGBTQQIA Southeast Asian (SEA) community.* This space honors the complexities of our needs, identities, and experiences.
-That includes personal & intergenerational trauma, historical & daily oppression, as well as all that blocks us from who we truly deserve to be and become in this world.
+CERI is now offering counseling and social services—at no cost—to the LGBTQ+ Southeast Asian (SEA) community.* This space honors the complexities of our community’s needs, identities, and experiences, with focus on personal and intergenerational trauma, historical and daily oppression, the implications of anything that keeps any of us from being who we truly deserve to be and become in this world.

-Support for: Money stress, grief, being "out," immigration anxiety, gender dysphoria, conscious uncoupling, open/polyamory dynamics, passive aggression, kink, interracial conflicts, discrimination, and more!
+This program offers support for: grief, money stress, being "out," immigration anxiety, gender dysphoria, conscious uncoupling, open/polyamory dynamics, passive aggression, kink, interracial conflicts, discrimination, and more.

-* SEA: Cambodia, Philippines, Indonesia, Thailand, Laos, Vietnam, Burma, East Timor, Singapore, Brunei, Malaysia
+* SEA countries include Cambodia, Philippines, Indonesia, Thailand, Laos, Vietnam, Burma, East Timor, Singapore, Brunei and Malaysia.